phoridFly/escape-mars-cpp/README.md

 # escape-mars-cpp
-Final project for Introduction to Computer Science I
+Final project for Introduction to Computer Science II